johnscary-ev3/EV3R_SCAN/README.md

 # EV3R_SCAN
-EV3RSTORM program with just object detection and scanning motor heads using threads Sensor ports are listed in main.py and head motors use Ports A and D.
+EV3RSTORM program with just object detection and scanning motor heads using threads.
+Sensor ports are listed in main.py and head motors use Ports A and D.
 Motors need a hard stop between 50 and 90 degrees from the front direction.
 Stop direction can be on either side and is configured in the main.py file.